FZJ-INM1-BDA/voluba/user_docs/alignment.md

 ![screenshot](images/sidebysidemode.png)

 !!!
 Info
 	All actions can be performed in both modes, although for some actions it is advisable to use a specific mode.
-For example, adding corresponding landmarks is typically more intuitive in the two-pane mode, while interactive shifting of the incoming volume is more easily performed in the overlay mode.
+For example, adding corresponding landmarks is typically more intuitive in the side-by-side mode, while interactive shifting of the incoming volume is more easily performed in the overlay mode.

 ## Initial alignment with direct manipulation